Reporting to the Immunisation Section

 Vaccine reaction reporting: Adverse event following immunisation

 An adverse event following immunisation (AEFI) refers to any untoward medical occurrence that follows immunisation.
-Reporting an adverse event following immunisation is an essential part of ensuring ongoing vaccine safety monitoring.
+Reporting an adverse event following immunisation is an essential part of supporting individuals who have been immunised and ensuring ongoing vaccine safety monitoring.

-Reporting of post exposure treatment for rabies or Australian bat lyssavirus
+Reporting an exposure to rabies or Australian bat lyssavirus

-Information on the reporting of post exposure treatment for rabies or Australian bat lyssavirus; required to develop an treatment plans for people who have come into contact with bats in Australia or overseas, and people who come into contact with mammals (especially dogs, cats and monkeys) in a country where there is a rabies virus risk.
+Information required with reporting an exposure to rabies or Australian bat lyssavirus is to develop a treatment plan for people who have come into contact with bats in Australia or overseas, and people who have come into contact with mammals (especially dogs, cats and monkeys) in a country where there is a risk of rabies virus exposure.

-National immunisation registers record the details of vaccinations given to individuals.
-Immunisation registers allow health professionals to assess if individuals have received all the recommended vaccines for their age.
+The Australian Immunisation Register (AIR) records the details of vaccinations given to individuals of all ages.
+The AIR allows health professionals to view individuals’ immunisation records and assess if they have received all the recommended vaccines for their age or health conditions.

-For more information on national immunisation registers and immunisation records see Immunisation records and registers.
+For more information on the Australian Immunisation Register and immunisation records see Immunisation records and registers.